Rose Red (miniseries): History of Rose Red

 Ellen used nearly all of her dead husband's fortune to continually add to the home over the next several decades, enlarging it significantly.
-The mysterious disappearances continued to occur: a famous actress and dear friend of Ellen's, Deanna Petrie, vanished within the house's billiard room during a party in the 1940s.
+The mysterious disappearances continued to occur: a famous actress and dear friend of Ellen's, Deanna Petrie, vanished in the house's billiard room during a party in the 1940s.
 By the 1950s, both Ellen Rimbauer and Sukeena had disappeared in Rose Red.

 For several years after Ellen's disappearance, only servants occupied Rose Red.
 Eventually, all left one by one out of fear.
 Adam Rimbauer, who inherited the house, lived there for a short time with his wife.
-However, he abandoned Rose Red after witnessing several paranormal events, such as seeing the ghost of his long-lost little sister April, and watching rooms alter their size and shape before his very eyes.
+He abandoned Rose Red after witnessing several paranormal events, such as the ghost of his long-lost little sister April, and watching rooms alter their size and shape before his very eyes.
 After his death, and with the family fortune depleted, his wife generated income by permitting the Seattle Historical Society to give tours of the house.
 These ceased in 1972 after a female participant disappeared while on a tour of the mansion.
 Investigations for paranormal phenomena were conducted on the property in the 1960s and 1970s.
 But these also ended, and the house fell into disrepair.
+By the time the miniseries begins, it is considered to be a dead cell.

 The miniseries begins in the year 2001.
 Steven Rimbauer, the great-grandson of John and Ellen Rimbauer, has inherited Rose Red.
 He has been offered a substantial sum of money to have the house torn down and the site developed into condominiums.
 He is intrigued by the paranormal history of the house, and has agreed to allow one more investigation of the mansion.